 - Explore Culture and Geography by looking at flowers from around the world.
 I am in the process of making these cards to do matching with our world map

 - Language is always integrated into learning.
-I printed and laminate nomenclature cards for Parts of the Flower (you can download them for free on The Helpful Garden's website) and for types of flowers.
+I printed and laminated nomenclature cards for Parts of the Flower (you can download them for free on The Helpful Garden’s website) and for types of flowers.

 - Art: My older son in particular loves to paint.
 I am excited to introduce a few artists to him in the next few weeks.
 We planted a sunflower seed a few weeks ago that is now sprouting so I think Van Gogh’s sunflowers will be a great fit for an art project.

 Montessori Life Science Sequence

 So for this activity, the sequence might be:

 - Group presentation with concrete material (real flowers or replicas)